 Electronic Arts (EA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the video game maker had lost 9.11% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 9.06% and the S&P 500's loss of 0.83% in that time.
+Prior to today's trading, shares of the video game maker had gained 2.88% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 9.2% and the S&P 500's loss of 2.63% in that time.

-Electronic Arts will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Electronic Arts as it approaches its next earnings report date.
 The company is expected to report EPS of $3.20, up 3.56% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.66 billion, up 11.02% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.05 per share and revenue of $7.67 billion.
-These totals would mark changes of +22.4% and +23.95%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $7.05 per share and revenue of $7.67 billion, which would represent changes of +22.4% and +23.95%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Electronic Arts.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Electronic Arts.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.